IEEE Std 1547-2018 (Revision of IEEE Std 1547-2003)

 - The existing Supplemental SA will remain within UL 1741 for the time being.

-- A new Supplement SB will be added that directly refers to the IEEE 1547.1-2020 test procedures.
+- A new Supplement SB was added that directly refers to the IEEE 1547.1-2020 test procedures.

 - For inverters capable of meeting requirements of existing codes like CA Rule 21 and HI Rule 14H, an optionality to either certify via Supplement SA or Supplement SB will be allowed, until the reference to UL 1741 Supplement SA in these existing codes has been revised.